 I know you have been praying for all of us who [are] over here doing our little bit to win this war.
 I don't want you to quit for one minute because it looks like it is about over, but just keep right on.
 I'm sure that is the reason we are making such progress.
 I read in the 'Messenger' the poem that Mrs. Hewitt wrote about Grandfather.
 I think it is very good and I am going to keep it.
 I sure wish I had seen Grandfather before he was laid away but we know he is happy where he is.
 We have no need to worry about him.
 If every one was like him, we wouldn't be at war today.

-Lawson and Lutitia are pictured, and they and son Albert Ward Minerd are mentioned, in a lavishly illustrated, 2011 book about about Lawson's double-cousin who was a veteran of the Civil War and lived in his boyhood home shortly after his return from the army -- entitled Well At This Time: the Civil War Diaries and Army Convalescence Saga of Farmboy Ephraim Miner.
-The book, authored by the founder of this website, is seen at left.
+Lawson and Lutitia also were pictured, and they and son Ward are mentioned, in a lavishly illustrated, 2011 book about about Lawson's double-cousin who was a veteran of the Civil War and lived in his boyhood home shortly after his return from the army -- entitled Well At This Time: the Civil War Diaries and Army Convalescence Saga of Farmboy Ephraim Miner.
+The book was authored by the founder of this website.
 [More]

 Copyright © 2000-2002, 2005, 2007-2008, 2020 Mark A. Miner